-The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts and other receivables, loans and borrowings and accounts and other payables that are denominated in foreign currency.
-A strengthening (weakening) of 0.5% of the TWD against the USD and EUR as at December 31, 2021 and 2020 would have increased (decreased) the net profit or loss after tax by \$1,319 thousand and \$686 thousand, respectively.
+The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts and other receivables financial assets at fair value through other comprehensive income, financial liabilities at fair value through profit of loss, loans and borrowings and accounts and other payables that are denominated in foreign currency.
+A strengthening (weakening) of 0.5% of the NTD against the USD and EUR as of December 31, 2022 and 2021 would have increased (decreased) the net profit or loss after tax by \$4,267 thousand and \$1,319 thousand, respectively.